vedph/cod-layout-view/README.md

 Now, when you run `npm start`, it will start both the TypeScript compiler in watch mode and lite-server.
 When you make changes to your TypeScript files, they will be automatically recompiled, and `lite-server` will refresh your browser.

 ## History

+### 1.1.0

+- 2025-07-07: refactored SVG rendition so that it is now a shared function independent from the formula being used.

 ### 1.0.8